Trump channels George Wallace with racial appeals

 Thomas Jefferson once wrote that African Americans smelled, Woodrow Wilson screened the 1915 pro-Ku Klux Klan film “The Birth of the Nation” at the White House and Lyndon Johnson and Nixon regularly used racist epithets while in office.
 And Wallace, too, wasn’t tilling entirely new political ground: Then-South Carolina Gov. Strom Thurmond won four states and 39 electoral college votes with the States’ Rights Party, whose main platform was segregation, in 1948.

-Still, Wallace stands out.
+Yet Wallace stands out.
 Some of the Democrats trying to deny Trump a second term have already made the comparison.
 New Jersey Sen. Cory Booker has said that the president is “very similar” to Wallace and former Vice President Joe Biden declared that Trump was “more George Wallace than George Washington.”

 Despite that, Carter said he doesn’t think Wallace “has any real potency today to be a real negative or positive figure.”